pingcap/docs-cn/sql-statements/sql-statement-set-transaction.md

 * TiDB supports the ability to set a transaction as read-only in syntax only.
 * The isolation levels `READ-UNCOMMITTED` and `SERIALIZABLE` are not supported.
-* The isolation level `REPEATABLE-READ` is technically Snapshot Isolation.
-The name `REPEATABLE-READ` is used for compatibility with MySQL.
+* The `REPEATABLE-READ` isolation level is achieved through using the snapshot isolation technology, which is partly compatible with MySQL.
+* In pessimistic transactions, TiDB supports two isolation levels compatible with MySQL: `REPEATABLE-READ` and `READ-COMMITTED`.
+For a detailed description, see [Isolation Levels](/transaction-isolation-levels.md).

 ## See also